 Clinical clerkships in the third and fourth years reinforce and expand on the training of the first two years of medical school.
-Each student must complete a minimum of 20 blocks of clinical clerkships.
-All clerkships are identified in terms of "blocks," which are either four-weeks or one month in duration.
+Each student must complete a minimum of 20 blocks (100 semester credits) of clinical clerkships.
+All clerkships are identified in terms of "blocks," which are either four-weeks or one month in duration and carry a credit value of 5 semester credits each.

-Third-year consists of 10 required clinical clerkships that include: Family Medicine (two blocks), Internal Medicine (two blocks), Pediatrics (one block), Surgery (two blocks), Obstetrics/Gynecology (one block), Psychiatry (one block) and one clerkship elective (one block).
+Third-year consists of nine required clinical clerkships and one elective clerkship for a total of 10 blocks (50 semester credits).
+These include: Family Medicine (two blocks), Internal Medicine (two blocks), Pediatrics (one block), Surgery (two blocks), Obstetrics/Gynecology (one block), Psychiatry (one block) and one clerkship elective (one block).
 Curricular modules with learning objectives and reading assignments are provided for all required clerkships to enhance student learning.

-Fourth-year consists of three required clerkships, five electives and two sub-internships: Cardiology (one block), Emergency Medicine (one block), Rural/Underserved Primary Care (one block), electives (five blocks) and Sub-internships (two blocks).
+Fourth-year consists of three required clerkships, five elective clerkships and two subinternships for a total of 10 blocks (50 semester credits).
+These include: Cardiology (one block), Emergency Medicine (one block), Rural/Underserved Primary Care (one block), electives (five blocks) and Sub-internships (two blocks).